 - Use a humidifier when you have the heat on.
 Heating your home also robs it of moisture in the air, which, in turn, can dry out your skin.
 During the winter months, use a humidifier in your home to add moisture to the air.

 - Use a shaving cream or gel.
 When you shave, you are also taking the skins natural oils away.
 Shave after your shower, when your hair is wet and softer.
 Always shave in the direction your hair is growing.

 - Stop smoking.
 Smoking dries out your skin and causes premature aging.

 - Drink plenty of water.
 Our bodies hydrate from the inside out.
 If you aren't drinking enough water, it can show up on your skin.
 Drink the eight recommended glasses of water each day to keep your skin smooth.

-- Don’t forget moisturizer for areas where the skin is thinner and can easily dry out.
-This includes around the eyes and the neck.
+- Don't forget moisturizer for areas where the skin is thinner and can easily dry out.
+This includes around the eyes

 - Exfoliate.
 This removes the dead skin cells on your face.
 When you are finished exfoliating, immediately apply moisturizer.
 This allows the moisturizer to reach the live skin cells and penetrate into the skin.